Analyzing Multifiltering Functions Using Multiparameter Discrete Morse Theory: Discussion and closing remarks

 Nonetheless, \GenerateMDM could potentially be used in other applications related to either multipersistent homology or topological data analysis.
 We could, for example, adapt the concepts of Morse-Smale complex \citep{Gyulassy2014}, Morse connections graph \citep{Allili2007} or descending complex \citep{Bauer2024} to \mdm functions.
 Also, \mdm functions and their gradient fields could realistically be used to modelize fluid dynamics, similarly to PL vector functions \citep{Huettenberger2013}, or to extend the application of grayscale image analysis techniques \citep{DelgadoFriedrichs2015, Hu2021} to multispectral images.
+Finally, since multipersistent homology may be used to define topological descriptors of datasets in artificial intelligence applications \citep{Loiseaux2023}, it would be of interest to see if \mdm theory could also yield such descriptors.